Tailored AI

 yaml

-skipIf: "regex_pattern" # optional — skip remaining hooks if output matches
+skipIf: <regex> # optional — skip rest of pipeline if output matches

 Execution flow